Minapak/market-mate-frontend/README.md

 ## 🙏 Acknowledgments

-- Korean government startup support program for funding
 - Traditional market vendors and entrepreneurs for valuable feedback
-- Beta testers for helping refine the user experience
+- Beta testers (700+ users) for helping refine the product
+- Team member collaboration in early-stage startup environment
 - Open source community for excellent tools and libraries

 ---